EckoTan0804/academic-kickstart/content/ai/natural-language-processing/re-text_normalization-edit_distance/02_2-Words_and_Text_Normalization.md

   - **Type**:  number of distinct words in a corpus
     - if the set of words in the vocabulary is $V$ , the number of types is the vocabulary size $|V|$.

     - When we speak about the number of words in the language, we are generally referring to word types.

     - The larger the corpora we look at, the more word types we find

   - **Tokens**: total number $N$ of running words

     - E.g.: If we ignore punctuation, the following Brown sentence has 16 tokens and 14 types:

+      ```tex
-      *They picnicked by the pool, then lay back on the grass and looked at the stars.*
+      They picnicked by the pool, then lay back on the grass and looked at the stars.
+      ```

     - Relationship between the number of types $|V|$ and number of tokens $N$: **Herdan's Law** or **Heap's Law**
       $$
       |V|=k N^{\beta}
       $$

       - $k$: positive constant
       - $\beta \in (0, 1)$
         - depends on the corpus size and the genre
         - for the large corpora ranges from 0.67 to 0.75

 - Another way: number of lemmas

   - Dictionary **entries** or **boldface** forms are a very rough upper bound on the number of lemmas